generators-io-projects/generators/README.md

     io.generators:generators-core:1.0

-Release 1.1 will contain some more generators (composite, padding, truncating) and maybe also basic implementation of the maven-generators-module for generating builders.
+- Release 1.1 will contain some more generators (composite, padding, truncating) and maybe also basic implementation of the maven-generators-module for generating builders.

+- There will be also release 2.0 which will use Java 8 features and will introduce backwards incompatible changes (yep, for the sake of clean API).
+Estimated release date is end of July 2015.

 Snapshots are published/updated quite frequently: